42gmh/capstone-project/README.md

 During week 4 of the DigitalCrafts bootcamp one of the instructors recommended we do the exercise that involved reproducing an 8-bit Mario.
 I have fond memories of playing Mario with my little bother so I decided to do it.
 I enjoyed it so much that with each key technology we introduced, I decided to re-implement Mario using those lessons.
 I reproduced that exercise a total of four different ways.

-For my capstone project, I have decided to re-visit 8-bit Mario one last time -- this time combining all the skills we leared to build an application that allows users to create custom colored 8-bit Marios and store them in an album.
+For my capstone project, I have decided to re-visit 8-bit Mario one last time -- this time combining all the skills we learned to build an application that allows users to create custom colored 8-bit Marios and store them in an album.

 Here is a breakdown of the technologies used:

 - HTML/CSS/Javascript - This is the mirepoix of web development and underpins everything else.
-- Express - The backend is implemented asan Express server.
+- Express - The backend is implemented as an Express server.
 This exposes the web endpoints used by the GUI to CRUD data.
 - Node - This is the backend Javscript VM used to run the Express server
 - bcrypt - This is used for password management/hashing.
 - PostresSQL - This is the SQL database used to store users and their albums.